kuzzleio/documentation/src/api/1/controller-auth/get-strategies/index.md

 ## Response

-Result is an array of every available strategy names:
+The result is an array of available strategy names:

 ```javascript
 {